IT'S OFFICIAL: The Villain Is NOT A REMAKE Of Face/Off Says Kichcha Sudeep!

 Recently, on Kichcha Sudeep's birthday, director Prem had released the first motion poster of his upcoming directorial, The Villain.
 Undoubtedly, the poster was a runaway hit among the fans of Sudeep and Shivarajkumar.

 But, it did not last for long as a few extreme thinkers started blaming the motion poster of The Villain.
-Majorly, the blame was for its design and its near resemblance to the poster of Hollywood film, Face/Off.
+Majorly, the bame was for its design and its near resemblance to the poster of Hollywood film, Face/Off.

 People started spreading rumours that The Villain might be an unofficial remake of Face/Off, since the poster has a strong resemblance to the above mentioned Hollywood film.